rubenhm/rubenhm.github.io/assets/docs/Ruben_Hernandez-Murillo-Resume.md

 2000-Present
 :   _Federal Reserve Bank of St. Louis._

-+   Served as analyst in the Federal Reserve System’s _Comprehensive Capital Analysis and Review_ (CCAR).
++   Served as reviewer in Federal Reserve System’s _Comprehensive Capital Analysis and Review_ (CCAR).
 (2012-2014)
 +   Chaired Federal Reserve System’s  _Committee on Regional Analysis_; organized its _Annual Conference_.
 (2013-2014)
 +   Coordinated the St. Louis District's _Beige Book_.
 (2002-2014)
-+   Briefed the Bank’s President on current economic conditions in the St. Louis District.
-(2002-2014)
-+   Traveled across the St. Louis District to inform the Boards of Directors of the Bank’s branches and industry and community leaders on regional economic conditions.
-(2000-2013)
++   Briefed the Bank’s President, Boards of Directors of the Bank’s branches, and industry and community leaders on current economic conditions in the St. Louis District and the nation.
+(2000-2014)

 1994-1995
 :   _ITAM, CAIE (Center for Economic Research and Analysis)._ Junior researcher.